unzew/apostles/charter.md

 ### 4. General Meetings

-A general meeting will be called twice per month.
-Attendance at one monthly meeting will be mandatory for all members.
-If a member can not attend he or she must notify an officer or council member.
-Any issues of importance are to be submitted for the agenda three days prior to the meeting to the Speaker, Vice Speaker, or a Council member.
-Issues submitted after this time period will be carried over to the following month.
+A general meeting will be called once per month.
+Any issues of importance are to be submitted for the agenda three days prior to the meeting to the Speaker, Vice Speaker, or a council member.
+Issues submitted after this time period will be carried over to the following month's meeting.
+The general meeting will be facilited by the Speaker.
 The meeting will begin with an opening speech, followed by introduction of new members.
+A Treasurer's report should follow (see section IV article 3).
 Next will be a discussion of the issues on the agenda for that meeting, followed by addresses from the sub-divisions (optional) and a short open forum at the end of the meeting.
 Open forums are not guaranteed, they will only be held if time permits.

+A meeting log from the General meeting will be posted to the Apostles' membership within one week following the General meeting.

 ### 5. Voting